-Leasing a new car instead of buying one makes a lot of sense — at least it often appears to make sense until you check under the hood.
+Leasing a new car instead of buying one makes a lot of sense — until you check under the metaphorical hood.

-- Accessorizing the car.
-Sure you can buy the high-end wheels, pinstripes and other packages to personalize the car you lease.
-Don’t do it!
-Why invest hundreds or thousands in a car you don’t own?
+Why invest hundreds or thousands of dollars in a car you don’t own?
 A car is transportation, and leasing allows you to pay less for the vehicle.
 Don’t waste your money on accessories.

-- Ignoring annual mileage.
-Many people leasing for the first-time don’t know their annual mileage; others ignore it and drive as much as they want.
+Many people leasing for the first time don’t track their annual mileage.
+They simply drive as much as they want.
 However, most leases cover a limited amount of mileage.
-If you go over, you will likely be required to pay per mile of overage — which can add up to thousands of dollars if you’re not careful.
-Or you may be faced with buying the car outright.
+If you go over that amount, you will likely be required to pay per mile of overage — which can add up to thousands of dollars if you’re not careful.